Regulatory actions for Sept. 9, 2025

 Sep.
 9, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Intravent Medical, Neurescue, Varian.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: Innocare, Lexicon, Mabwell, Neuronos, Takeda.

 Briefs